there are more than one kind of race for the bottom.

 this “race for the bottom”, is both comic and capricious, unlike the republican apocalyptic kind. and, the technology and variations are interesting for me. overkill has become typical because ridiculous bass is expected. but is overkill the only possible response? my contrarian constitution really gets stimulated thinking about this.

 my own experience started with a klipschorn! a homemade copy… bass only, i inherited it from a social club around the corner from where my family lived on Ave.
-C. “Wraggs’ Place”. you got drunk, listened to r&b, and played bid whist. i only had one. it had some kind of Electrovoice 15″ ferrite magnet driver that weighed over twenty pounds. but Xmax was probably only a quarter inch, and Fs 50 Hz… i doubt it went lower than 40 Hz in my room, but it was so fucking LOUD! i loved it. my mom, not so much.
+C. “Wraggs’ Place”. you got drunk, listened to r&b, and played bid whist. my brother alex was really really good at it (bridge, too). i only had one. it had some kind of Electrovoice 15″ ferrite magnet driver that weighed over twenty pounds. but Xmax was probably only a quarter inch, and Fs 50 Hz… i doubt it went lower than 40 Hz in my room, but it was so fucking LOUD! i loved it. my mom, not so much.

 somehow i figured out you could partly narrow the exit ports into “slots”, and it lowered the frequency radically… maybe an octave? although everything else went to hell. and it chuffed… made whooshing sounds and vibrated against the walls…. i thought it was cool. it was my first sub.

 i am not going to go through a blow by blow history of morrison’s life of bass. it would make for a dull read. but suffice it to say my early years have probably left me settled on just a few really opposite approaches to the first octave. and to accept the common idea of “too much is a good thing”.